wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

 ```

 For example, sometimes variables are set to `None`, but are initialized before anything is run, and
 thus are never really `None`.
-In theses cases, you can ignore the type for assignment only.
+In these cases, you can ignore the type for assignment only.

 ```python
 from configparser import RawConfigParser